Family Synodontidae

 Lizardfishes

-Lizardfishes are known as 'Ulae in Hawaiian and Eso in Japanese.
-Most are difficult to identify without considerable experience and color morphs make it even worse.
-Saurida are easily distinguished by their tightly-packed bristle-like teeth on the lips.
-Synodus have 'normal' conical teeth with gaps between them and Trachinocephalus has eyes set high and far forward allowing it to remain buried with only the eyes exposed.
-All lunge rapidly into the water column to capture fishes.
-These primitive fishes have a small spineless dorsal fin and stubby adipose fin (small flap of skin) on the caudal peduncle just like salmon.
-Lizardfishes are very bony and poor for eating.
-Large individuals will reach 1 foot in length.
+Lizardfishes are slender bottom-dwellers with large mouths that lunge rapidly to capture unsuspecting prey.
+Many species are difficult to positively identify without considerable experience.
+Saurida have tightly-packed bristle-like teeth on the lips, Synodus has conical teeth separated by small gaps, and Trachinocephalus has bulging eyes set high and far forward allowing it to bury with just the eyes exposed.
+These primitive fishes have a small spineless dorsal fin followed by a stubby flap of skin called an adipose fin on the caudal peduncle.
+Lizardfishes are very bony and poor eating despite being easy to catch.
+Large individuals attain a length of 1 foot.
+Known as 'ulae in Hawai'i and eso in Japan.

 Saurida flamma